Incident management team

+An incident management team (IMT) is a group of trained personnel that responds to an emergency.
+The term is generally used in the United States.
+Incident management teams are rostered personnel trained in the Incident Command System who are deployed to emergency or disaster situations to staff or augment an Emergency Operations Center or Incident Command.

-Although the incident management team concept was originally developed for wildfire response, use has been expanded into what is now known as "All-Hazards Incident Management Team”.
+Although the incident management team concept was originally developed for wildfire response, its use has expanded into what is now known as an "All-Hazards Incident Management Team”.
 An AHIMT can respond to a wide range of emergencies, including fires, floods, earthquakes, hurricanes, tornadoes, tsunami, riots, spilling of hazardous materials, and other natural or human-caused incidents.

 Types

 A Type 2 Incident Management Team assumes management of a fire emergency.

-In the United States, there are predominantly five types of incident management teams (IMTs).
-An incident such as a wildland fire is initially managed by local fire departments or fire agencies, but if the fire becomes complex additional resources are called in to address the emergency over the larger geographic area or greater level of impact.
-IMTs are "typed" according to the size, scope and complexity of incidents they are capable of managing and are part of an incident command system.
+In the United States, there are predominantly two types of Incident Management Teams (IMTs).
+An incident such as a wildland fire is initially managed by local fire departments or fire agencies without a formal incident management team in place.
+If the fire becomes complex, additional resources are called in to address the emergency over the larger geographic area or greater level of impact.
+IMTs are "typed" according to the size, scope, and complexity of incidents they are capable of managing and are part of an incident command system.
+A type 3 team may be called to manage a large or emerging incident that exceeds the ability of local resources to control.
+For very large, dangerous or complex incidents (type 1 or type 2), a Complex Incident Management Team may be called to assume command.

-To manage the logistical, financial, planning, operational, safety and community issues related to the incident/emergency, an Incident Management Team will provide the command and management infrastructure that is required.